Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. II. Shear Strength: Code Description

 The shear strength model is implemented within the existing smoothed particle hydrodynamics (SPH) framework of \texttt{pkdgrav3}, building directly on the SIMD- and GPU-optimized architecture described in Paper~I \citep{meierSmoothedParticleHydrodynamics2026}.
 Rather than introducing separate solver components, the strength model reuses the same data layout, neighbor interaction loops, and time-integration infrastructure as the hydrodynamic formulation.
 This approach allows the additional terms necessary for the material strength formulation to be evaluated alongside the standard SPH quantities with minimal computational overhead, while preserving the scalability, memory locality, and performance characteristics of the original implementation.
 As a result, simulations that include material strength retain the computational efficiency of the baseline SPH solver presented in Paper~I.

-The source code of \texttt{pkdgrav3}, including both the SPH and shear strength implementations, is released under the GNU General Public License (version 3, GPLv3)\footnote{\url{https://www.gnu.org/licenses/gpl-3.0.en.html}} on Bitbucket\footnote{\url{https://bitbucket.org/dpotter/pkdgrav3}}, with the current version deposited to Zenodo: \href{https://zenodo.org/records/18754678}{10.5281/zenodo.18754678}.
+The source code of \texttt{pkdgrav3}, including both the SPH and shear strength implementations, is released under the GNU General Public License (version 3, GPLv3)\footnote{\url{https://www.gnu.org/licenses/gpl-3.0.en.html}} on Bitbucket\footnote{\url{https://bitbucket.org/dpotter/pkdgrav3}}, with the current version deposited to Zenodo: \href{https://zenodo.org/records/18754678}{10.5281/zenodo.18754678} \citep{potterDpotterPkdgrav3V3512026}.
 Documentation is available\footnote{\url{https://pkdgrav3.readthedocs.io/}}.

-In this section, we first outline the formulation of the shear strength model.
-We then describe the treatment of plasticity, including the yield criterion and stress rescaling procedure, followed by the numerical time integration of the deviatoric stress and strain-rate tensors.
+In this Section, we first summarize the SPH formulation presented in Paper~I, including the equations of motion and the specific implementation choices.
+We then outline the formulation of the shear strength model, followed by the treatment of plasticity, including the yield criterion and stress rescaling procedure, and the numerical time integration of the deviatoric stress and strain-rate tensors.